mfeckie/ember-fountainhead/guides/type-tag.md

 we are able to upgrade to JSDoc at some point in the future (where they are required.)

+### Nullable Type Shorthand
+Fountainhead recommends following the JSDoc convention for nullable types where `{?number}` indicates the type is a number or null.

+### Non-Nullable Type Shorthand
+Fountainhead recommends following the JSDoc convention for non-nullable types where `{!number}` indicates the type is a number that CANNOT be null.

 ### Types of Classes or Native Types
 If your type matches a class or JavaScript native type, the default behavior is to create a link to the documentation for that class/type.
 This can be disabled